keeping our children safe from sexual abuse

 This multi-agency collaboration is utilizing the collective experience of both public and private youth-serving agencies, offices, and organizations from across the state.

-The Children’s Trust provides a how-to manual for educators, entitled "Steps Toward Child Abuse Prevention & Creating Safe School Environments," now in its third edition, to guide schools through this process.
-The updated version includes new information on building a safe cyber-environment, screening and hiring practices, codes of conduct, and recent updates to Massachusetts laws, as well as policies of the Department of Children and Families.
+The Children’s Trust’s how-to manual for educators, "Steps Toward Child Abuse Prevention & Creating Safe School Environments," is now in its third edition.
+Guiding schools and other child-serving organizations through the process of creating safe environments for children, the latest version includes new information on building a safe cyber-environment, screening and hiring practices, codes of conduct, and recent updates to Massachusetts laws, as well as policies of the Department of Children and Families.

 empowering professionals, parents, and kids